-European Working Group on Sarcopenia in Older People(EWGSOP) proposed an operational definition and diagnostic strategyfor sarcopenia.
-The EWGSOP definition required measurements of muscle mass, muscle strength, and physical performance for the diagnosis of sarcopenia.
+The European Working Group on Sarcopenia in Older People(EWGSOP) has proposed an operational definition and diagnostic strategy for sarcopenia, which recommends measurements of muscle mass, muscle strength, and physical performance.

-In the journal of Sarcopenia in asia, Asian Working Group for Sarcopenia (AWGS) recommended measuring both muscle strength (handgrip strength) and physical performance (usual gait speed) as the screening test.
-AWGS also recommends a dynamic approach for sarcopenia research by measuring changes in
+In the Journal of Sarcopenia in Asia, the Asian Working Group for Sarcopenia (AWGS) recommends measuring both muscle strength (handgrip strength) and physical performance (usual gait speed) as a preliminary screening test.
+The AWGS also recommends a dynamic approach for sarcopenia research by measuring changes in:

-- (1) noted decline in function, strength, “health”status
+- (1) Notable decline in function, strength, health status